ajanin/bash_tutorial/tutorial.md

 The `find` command runs.
 The `2> /dev/null` causes `find`'s `stderr` to be discarded and the `|` causes `find`'s `stdout` to be passed to `grep`. `grep -v management` output all lines from its `stdin` to `stdout` except those containing "management".
 Since there's nothing redirecting `grep`'s `stdout`, it gets output to the terminal.

 For reasons lost to time, `2|` doesn't redirect `stderr` even though it really seems like it should.
-See section ??? for a work around.

 ::: aside
-Aside: In Linux, the file system is used for lots of unusual stuff.
+In Linux, the file system is used for lots of unusual stuff.
 Devices like microphones, network connections, and even information about what's running on your computer are all controlled through things that look like files in the file system. `/dev/null` is one of these.
 It isn't a "real" file, but rather something you can connect `stdout` or `stderr` to if you want to just discard it.
 :::

 # What Common Words Aren't in War of the Worlds?